 - Shift Pod tent

 This trick works better, especially if you have a heavy tent or a tent that is not freestanding and if the sand of the desert is soft.
-If your tent is not strong enough then there is a possibility that strong wind can blow over and damage it.
-So, isn’t it better to think about these things early before going on camping?
+If your tent is not strong enough then there is a possibility that heavy wind can blow over and damage it.
+So, isn’t it better to think about these things early before going on camping in the desert?